colomafarre/colomafarre.github.io/_posts/2018-06-13-ramona-turns-3.md

 comments: true
 ---

 On May 29th 2018, Ramona turned 3.
 Three times around the sun!
-And this year she did in the city she was born: Gainesville, Florida!
+And this year she did it in the city she was born: Gainesville, Florida!

 We celebrated twice while we were there!!
 Before travelling we talked to her about her Birthday party, and how she would turn 3 while in Gainesville, etc. So the first day we got there she asked "Am I 3 now??"
 She was so excited to turn 3 that we started celebrating her birthday 3 days ealier so she could say she was 3!!!